JohnMcLear/ep_scrollto/README.md

 ## How to use

-Add ?lineNumber=5 or whatever to the URL
+Click on a lineNumber or manually add #lineNumber=X(replace X with the line number) to the URL

 ## Please add more functionality